Northeast US dealing with powerful, fast-moving snowstorm

 Commuters in the densely populated region awoke to windblown snow — less than 24 hours after enjoying spring-like temperatures — and faced slick highways.
 Forecasters said Thursday’s weather had the potential to be the most powerful storm that some areas have seen in a mostly snow-free winter.

+New York City Mayor Bill de Blasio said people should stay home.

+“If you need to go out, please, don’t use your car,” de Blasio said on NY1 television.

-In Lower Manhattan, intrepid, bundled-up commuters carefully navigated snow-covered sidewalks.
+In Manhattan, intrepid, bundled-up commuters carefully navigated snow-covered sidewalks.
 The blowing snow stung any exposed skin.

 Sam Lopresti, of Jersey City, New Jersey, warm and dry in his workplace, said he’d been pleasantly surprised that his early-morning train trip to Manhattan had gone smoothly.